Benefits of

 6. Finding the right installer can be difficult

-One of the difficulties of going solar is finding a trustworthy company to supply and install your panels.
-You want to deal with a company with a proven track record, high accreditation, and first-rate install practices.
+One of the difficulties of going solar is finding a trustworthy company to supply and install your system.
+Selecting a company with a proven track record, high accreditation, and first-rate install practices is important for the longevity, safety and performance of your system.

-Solar Calculator can help you here.
+Our expertise in vetting installers can ensure you get a failsafe install.
 We carefully evaluate every company we collaborate with to make sure we connect you with companies that can meet your needs.
-Start by getting three free quotes today.
+You can compare three free solar quotes from reputable companies.

 Benefits outweigh the drawbacks